 He had an A- average in the most rigorous high school courses, solid SATs and good Subject Tests.
 However, his extracurricular activities were ordinary: he played the piano, was a member of his school’s math team, ran track, and volunteered at a local hospital.

-He needed to take a gap year to boost his extracurricular activities for his new applications (he would need to apply to an entirely different set of school as the schools he had applied to previously would have reviewed his old application).
+He needed to take a gap year to boost his extracurricular activities for his new applications (he would need to apply to an entirely different set of schools as the schools he had applied to previously would have reviewed his old application).

 During his second round of applications, Deepak applied to Penn, Duke, UCLA, UC Berkeley, Washington University in St. Louis, Northwestern, Johns Hopkins, and Emory.
-He was accepted to all of those colleges and ultimately chose to attend University of Pennsylvania.
+He was accepted to all of those colleges and ultimately chose to attend the University of Pennsylvania.

 Kimberly was a Chinese American with an A average in the most rigorous courses her high school offered with respectable test scores.
 She played the clarinet, was on the varsity soccer team, and participated in the drama club.
-Her was interests were biology and chemistry and wanted to conduct science research, but there were no opportunities to do so at her school.
+Her interests were biology and chemistry and wanted to conduct scientific research, but there were no opportunities to do so at her school.

 To make her application more competitive, Kimberly found a professor at a local university working with nanoparticles to attack ovarian cancer cells willing to mentor her.
 Not only was Kimberly able to tell a powerful story about her experience and love of science in her personal essay, she also submitted her research to the Intel Science Talent Search and was the only student from her state to be named a semi-finalist.

-Kimberly’s dream school was Harvard, but she also applied to Yale, Princeton, Stanford, MIT, Columbia, Dartmouth, Penn, and Brown.
+Kimberly’s dream school was Harvard, but she also applied to Yale, Princeton, Stanford, MIT, Columbia, Dartmouth, UPenn, and Brown.
 She was ultimately accepted to all the colleges to which she applied and chose to attend Harvard University.